microsoft/typespec/docs/standard-library/rest/reference/decorators.md

 | paramName | `scalar Cadl.string` | Optional name of the parmaeter in the url template. |

 ### `@get` {#@Cadl.Http.get}

+Specify the http verb for the target operation to be `GET`.

 ```cadl
 dec Cadl.Http.get(target: Cadl.Reflection.Operation)